-Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kickstart The Shoot!
+Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kick-start The Shoot!

 Karishma & Anita Impress Fans

 Both the actresses' looks have impressed the viewers.
 Many fans wished good luck and congratulated the actresses for the show.
-In short, the viewers are excited and eager to watch the show with new set of actors!
+In short, the viewers are excited and eager to watch the show with a new set of actors!

 Fans Comments For Karishma